Queen cancels engagement on eve of Prince Philip anniversary

 Earlier today it was reported that the Queen would mark the first anniversary of Philip’s death “privately”.

-The anniversary of the Duke of Edinburgh’s death comes just one week after the royal family attended a Service of Thanksgiving for Philip at Westminster Abbey last Tuesday.
+On 29 March, the royal family attended a service of thanksgiving for Philip at Westminster Abbey.

 Register for free to continue reading